mbuccoli/adventofcode2024/README.md

 Quiz 1 was solved quick&dirt, Quiz 2 took more effort and runs greatly faster.
 Fun fact: I was commenting the quiz with a colleague and we joked about the first quiz was about "fragmenting" the disk.

+### Day 10
+Nice solution, quiz 2 took me more than I want to admit: the logic was easy, but I left a nasty bug.

 ## Who am I
 My name is Michele Buccoli, I am not a developer.
 My job is not coding, but it involves coding.
 Actually, as a senior scientist at BdSound, my job involves reviewing other people's code (poteto potato tometo tomato).